Export data into SPSS in EDC/CDMS

 - The file is still zipped.
 Make sure that the file is unzipped/extracted.

 - The file path is incorrect.
 Please check the file path in the syntax.

-- The file is in a place that SPSS cannot find, e.g. a digital workspace.
+- The file is in a place that SPSS cannot find, e.g. a digital/remote workspace or cloud.
 Make sure this is not the case.
-For example, try saving the data file on your Desktop and change the file path in the syntax accordingly.
+For example, try saving the data file on Desktop or in the same folder as your SPSS and change the file path in the syntax accordingly.